 I never would have thought that homemade pie was this easy to make, but once your crust is made (or purchased from the store ;)) it only takes a few minutes to put the filling together!

 This pumpkin pie filling is SO DELICIOUS.
 Perfectly sweet, moist, full of pumpkin flavor, and just the right amount of spices.
 It’s made up of pretty standard pumpkin pie ingredients, but I’ll let you in on a little secret… Evaporated milk!
 This secret ingredient is what gives the pie its amazing texture, and contributes to the perfectly sweet taste.

 A delicious, flaky, homemade crust!!

 This is a easy homemade pumpkin pie recipe from scratch (okay, not entirely from scratch… It does use canned pumpkin puree rather than fresh pumpkin), but you can simplify it even more by using a store bought crust rather than homemade.

-If you’re feeling ambitious and want to make a homemade crust, you can use the pie crust recipe found here, minus the apple cider vinegar.
-Make sure to follow the instructions on chilling the crust before adding the pie filling!
+CRUST.
+If you’re feeling ambitious and want to make a homemade crust, you can use the pie crust recipe found here.
+Make sure to follow the instructions on bling baking the crust before adding the filling!

+PUMPKIN PIE FILLING.
 Once your crust is ready, make your pie filling by lightly beating the eggs until they are well blended.
-Add canned pumpkin (NOTE: this is canned pumpkin and NOT canned pumpkin pie filling – we typically used Libby’s 100% Pure Pumpkin), milk, sugar, cinnamon, nutmeg, salt, and cloves.
+Add canned pumpkin, milk, sugar, cinnamon, nutmeg, salt, and cloves.
 Mix until well blended, then pour the filling evenly into the pie shells (this recipe makes 2 pies).